 As you age, your body changes.
 When you take a medicine, you may get a stronger effect now than when you were younger.
 For example, you may get more dizzy or drowsy.
 And you may be more likely to have dangerous side effects when you take more than one medicine.
-For example, taking a pain medicine along with a sleep medicine could cause you to stop breathing.

 To help avoid serious side effects, talk to your doctor and pharmacist about your medicines.

 - Make a list of everything you take.
 Include the dose and when you take it.
 Keep a copy with you, and take it to each doctor visit.
 Ask if there are any medicines that you don't need or shouldn't take.
 And ask if you could lower your dose of any of the medicines.

 - Find out if a treatment without medicine might work for you.

 - Use one drugstore, if possible.
 Before filling a new prescription, give the pharmacist your list of medicines.
 Ask about possible interactions with anything you are taking.
 If you use more than one drugstore, make sure each one has your list.